cakephp/docs/en/development/sessions.rst

 Session configuration is stored in ``Configure`` under the top level ``Session`` key, and a number of options are available:

-* ``Session.cookie`` - Change the name of the session cookie.

-* ``Session.cookiePath`` - The url path for which session cookie is set.
-  Maps to the ``session.cookie_path`` php.ini config.
-Defaults to base path of app.

 * ``Session.timeout`` - The number of *minutes* before CakePHP's session handler expires the session.

-* ``Session.cookieTimeout`` - The number of *minutes* before the session cookie expires.
-  If this is undefined, it will use the same value as ``Session.timeout``.
-  This affects the session cookie, and is handled by PHP itself.

 * ``Session.defaults`` - Allows you to use one the built-in default session configurations as a base for your session configuration.
 See below for the